kubos/kubos/docs/sdk-installing.md

-### Mounting a host directory: {#mount-directory}
+### Mounting a Host Directory: {#mount-directory}

-In the context of these documents as well as virtual machines in general the physical "main" computer is referred to as the "host".
+In the context of these documents, as well as virtual machines in general, the physical "main" computer is referred to as the "host".
 The virtual machine inside of the host is referred to as the "guest".

-It is strongly recommended that you create your project in a directory on your host that is shared with your box when using a linux host.
-Currently there is not a supported way to accomplish this on a Windows host.
+It is strongly recommended that you create your project in a directory on your host that is shared with your box when using a Linux or Mac OS host.
 By keeping your project on your host it will protect them in the event your box is destroyed or re-built.

+**Note:** There is not a supported method of this for Windows hosts at this time, as Windows does not support Linux symlinks.

 To mount a specific directory from your host, open the Vagrantfile located in the directory from the previous step and look for the following lines: